interstate-labs/validator_quickstart/deprecated/holesky/README.md

 Running the sidecar includes several steps.
 This is a high level overview, the steps are provided below:
 1. Set the environment variables
   - Update the `cb-config.toml` file
-  - Update the `.env.sidecar` file
-  - Update the `.env.collector` file
-  - Update the `.env.extender` file
+  - Update `launch.env` file
-2. Run the interstate-sidecar, builder api extneder, constraints collector and commit-boost
+2. Run the interstate-sidecar
   - Start the interstate-sidecar service

 Let's see one by one